 - Symptoms: People with Alzheimer’s may experience memory loss, difficulty with problem-solving, confusion, disorientation and changes in mood and behavior.

 Early signs of Alzheimer’s

 The most common early symptom of Alzheimer’s is memory loss, which begins to affect daily activities.
 People might start asking the same question repeatedly.

 Another early symptom involves struggling to solve problems and make plans.
 Concentration gets difficult, and people take longer to do simple tasks.
 Familiar tasks might get hard, too.

 Confusion will also often set in.
 An Alzheimer’s patient may have trouble tracking seasons and the passage of time.
 Conversations can get strained as it gets hard to think of words or keep hold of a thought.
 It’s also typical for an Alzheimer’s patient to misplace things.

-Seeing your primary care provider is a good place to start to find out if your memory issues are normal or are a symptom of something more serious.
+Seeing your primary care provider regularly is a good place to start to find out if your memory issues are normal or are a symptom of something more serious.